stutipathak5/my-personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi there!
-As a researcher, I am currently focused in developing efficient point cloud processing techniques leveraging ideas from graph representation learning and fiddling with some Bayesian approaches every now and then.
+As a researcher, I am currently focused on developing efficient point cloud processing techniques leveraging ideas from graph representation learning and fiddling with some Bayesian approaches every now and then.
 Outside of work, I am an amateur photography and editing enthusiast.
 Don't forget to [check out](#mm) some of my clicks!
 {style="text-align: justify;"}